Choose your session:

 This course is part of the RIT Project Management MicroMasters Program that is designed to teach the skills and behaviors necessary to be successful in a project management career.
-In order to qualify for the MicroMasters Credential, you will need to earn a verified certificate in each of the three courses as well as pass a capstone exam.
+In order to qualify for the MicroMasters Credential, you will need to earn a verified certificate in each of the three courses.

 At a glance